 But hopeful things are afoot in the United Methodist Church.
 It’s had a Commission on Religion and Race for years, but within the last year a Taskforce on Racism has formed, and a larger Anti-Racism Champion Team attached to that Taskforce, to more pointedly begin to help dismantle racism in churches and society.
 It will do much to help us study and train and put that new knowledge into action.
 Wish us luck, but even more, wisdom and sustaining grit.
 AS A FIRST STEP, you could look for assessment tools to come from the Taskforce shortly and consider using them at your church.

 A word on tone.
 Racism has hurt more people than it’s possible to count, and this includes—though not as directly and viciously—those who have perpetrated racism on others, consciously or not.
 Yet I’ve kept the tone here relatively light.
 The mountain we have to climb is so big I figured it would be better not to start by weighing us down.
 There’s much deep, soul searching work to be done, and the next 40 years may be presenting us with a window of opportunity as big as the Civil Rights Movement did from the early 50’s to the early 80’s.
 More about this later.
 Hopefully, this list of steps may lead to the deeper issues we’ll need to face.

 1) Study.
 Lots of books to read, videos to watch, articles to examine, training sessions to attend.
 Today it’s become popular to be trained about our implicit biases, for example, and Peggy McIntosh’s classic “Invisible Knapsack” essay shows how racism pervades our everyday life, even in ways we think are simple and harmless.
 Speaking for myself, I’d say the deepest place to start is the work of James Baldwin, who wrote and spoke about race more deeply and passionately than anyone I know.
 I’d start with Notes of A Native Son, but lots of great material from many others has come to us at an increasing pace for decades.
-More details in a later post.
+More details in later posts.